gladmmo/GladMMO.Library/README.md

 # GladMMO.Library

 An in development MMORPG framework.
 Based on ASP Core, SignalR Core, Unity3D, GladNet3, Akka.NET and Protobuf-Net.
+If you're interested in the development of a game that uses this framework, such as PSOBB2 or VRGuardians, then join this Discord: https://discordapp.com/invite/Qk8HpmG

 Supporting: